23rd Annual BODYARMOR Series - Soccer (Chicago - 2025)

 OFF-THE-FIELD IMPACT

 Making A Difference On AND Off The Field campaign presented by Buddy’s HELPERS: Everyone needs a buddy, everyone needs help at some point in their life.
-September marks the 105th consecutive month of the campaign, which uses the power of sport to engage and educate student athletes about the power they have to enhance the lives of others.
+Nov.
+2024 marks the 107th consecutive month of the campaign, which uses the power of sport to engage and educate student athletes about the power they have to enhance the lives of others.
 It puts student athletes in the spotlight during surprise deliveries, which creates positive impact for the program, school and community…and college and future work resumes.
 The monthly campaign is fully funded by on-the-field events.
 Feel free to Google “Making A Difference On AND Off The Field campaign” or “Buddy’s HELPERS” to see consistent TV coverage.
 You also may click here to see 2023 TV media coverage: CLICK HERE

 Self Care, YOU Care: The entire BODYARMOR Series is built around this.
 Student athletes are consistently reminded about the importance of consistency and discipline around Self Care.
 The 5 key basics: Exercise (BODYARMOR Series), hydration/nutrition (water, sports drink), hygiene (cleaning up), recovery (sleep) and self actualization (helping others helps you, too).
 When you focus on the five basics, it helps reduce stress and anxiety – the two leading causes for teen suicides.
 Each day in the U.S., more than 4,000 teens attempt suicide.
 Everyone needs a “buddy,” everyone needs help at some point in their life.